HangYingLee/PetStore-OOP-Java/README.md

    private String name;

-   ---> means the variable can only be accessed within the (Pet) class
+   ---> It means the variable can only be accessed within the (Pet) class.

 3. Void: